Trifecta Gold (CVE:TG) Trading Up 25% – What’s Next?

-Trifecta Gold Ltd. (CVE:TG – Get Free Report)’s stock price was up 25% during mid-day trading on Friday .
-The company traded as high as C$0.45 and last traded at C$0.43.
-Approximately 385,914 shares traded hands during mid-day trading, an increase of 234% from the average daily volume of 115,402 shares.
+Shares of Trifecta Gold Ltd. (CVE:TG – Get Free Report) were up 25% on Friday .
+The stock traded as high as C$0.45 and last traded at C$0.43.
+Approximately 385,914 shares changed hands during mid-day trading, an increase of 235% from the average daily volume of 115,203 shares.
 The stock had previously closed at C$0.34.

 About Trifecta Gold